secure-device-onboard/iot-platform-sdk/README.md

 mvn clean install
 ```

-# Running the SDO IoT Platform SDK demo
+# Running the SDO IoT Platform SDK Demo

-The SDO IoT Platform SDK demo can either be run manually, by running the binaries,
+The SDO IoT Platform SDK demo can either be runned manually, by running the binaries,
-or it can be run using Docker scripts.
+or it can be runned using Docker scripts.
 To run each component in separate
 machines, replace the keystore and truststore files.
 The certificates inside
 these files must match the machine's IP/DNS where the component is running.
 The Protocol Reference Implementation (PRI), containing Rendezvous and Device
 can be used to run the demo.
 For more information on setting up PRI, follow the
 product's README.

+!!!
+NOTE
-**NOTE**: The IOT Platform SDK demo is provided solely to demonstrate interoperation of the IoT Platform SDK components (ocs, ops, and to0scheduler) with the Rendezvous Service and Device. _This demo is not recommended for use in any production capacity._  Appropriate security measures with respect to key-store management and configuration management should be considered while performing production deployment of any Secure Device Onboard component.
+    The IOT Platform SDK demo is provided solely to demonstrate interoperation of the IoT Platform SDK components (ocs, ops, and to0scheduler) with the Rendezvous Service and Device. _This demo is not recommended for use in any production capacity._  Appropriate security measures with respect to key-store management and configuration management should be considered while performing production deployment of any Secure Device Onboard component.

 The following instructions follow these notations: